dieruiqu/Tanh-x-Verilog/README.md

 - `core.v`: drives all the logic for the hyperbolic region.
 Implements a interpolator core with 2 ROMS of 1024 addresses.
 - `pipe_signals.v`: contains all the necessary delays to synchronize the pipelined design.
 - `fixed32_to_fp32`: module used to manage the conversion between Fixed Point and IEEE-754.
-- `linear_out.v` and `regions.v`: thismodules calculate the output when the input value is in the saturation or lineal region.
+- `linear_out.v` and `regions.v`: this modules calculate the output when the input value is in the saturation or lineal region.

 # ModelSim simulation